dianavile/Projects/README.md

 - Append (i) to (li) element
 - Append (li) element to (ul) "the deck"

-### STEP 3: CREATE A
+### STEP 3: CREATE A SHUFFLE ARRAY
+- The first array is needed for the shuffle function (param array and returns an array in the end.)
+- The returned array= the shuffled array you put in.
+- Store this in a new array: Create a `const`and assign it the array.
+- Check if Array[1] is shuffled with console.log in DEV TOOLS.

-### STEP 4: START THE GAME
+### STEP 4: CREATE EVENT LISTENER
+// Initiate the Game
+- Set up the event listener for a card.
+//Game start when player clicks on first card.
-Don’t start the game on page load, instead start it on first card click `addEventListener`
+- Start the Game on CLICK (= first click card = `addEventListener`), Don’t start the game on page load.

-### STEP 5: CREATE A
+### STEP 5: SHUFFLE THE CARDS
-### STEP 6: CREATE A
-### STEP 7: CREATE A

-### FROM HERE DRAFT (working on the logics) ###
--
-- Don’t forget to handle the logic when the user click on the same card more than once, `if` statement maybe?
--  Make a separate function for the timer, start it on first card click and reset `clear` it when restart button clicked.
--  Do not try to make your cards show on the deck and add the eventListener at the same time

-/*TODO: MEMORY GAME
- * If a card is clicked:

- *  - display the card's symbol (put this functionality in another function that you call from this one)
- *  - add the card to a *list* of "open" cards (put this functionality in another function that you call from this one)
-  *  - if the list already has another card, check to see if the two cards match
- * IF MATCH, DO THIS: if the cards do match, lock the cards in the open position (put this functionality in another function that you call from this one)
- * ELSE, IF NO MATCH, DO THIS: if the cards do not match, remove the cards from the list and hide the card's symbol (put this functionality in another function that you call from this one)
- * MOVES increment the move counter and display it on the page (put this functionality in another function that you call from this one)
- * MODAL= if all cards have matched, display a message with the final score (put this functionality in another function that you call from this one)
- */

-### STEP : CARD LIST
 // Cards are randomly placed
 - Shuffle cards and store in new array= cards are randomly placed
 - The symbols face down

-### STEP 3: CREATE EVENT LISTENER
-// Initiate the Game
+START THE GAME
+### STEP 6: START THE GAME: WHAT HAPPENS WHEN GAME START?
+//Display the Card
+If 1 card is clicked:
+- display the card's symbol
+Show the card on the deck.
+(put this functionality in another function that you call from this one)

-- Set up the event listener for a card.
+- Add the card to a *list* of "open" cards
+(put this functionality in another function that you call from this one)

+If 2 card is clicked:
+//If 1 card is clicked 2= same card? user click on the same card more than once, `if` statement to prevent clicking 2 the same card

+//If 2 cards is different?
+ - if the list already has another card, check to see if the two cards match

+ //IF CARDS MATCH, DO THIS:
+- if the cards do match, lock the cards in the open position (put this functionality in another function that you call from this one)

+//ELSE, IF NO MATCH, DO THIS:
+if the cards do not match, remove the cards from the list and hide the card's symbol (put this functionality in another function that you call from this one)

+IMPORTANT!
+Do not try to make your cards show on the deck and add the eventListener at the same time

+### FROM HERE DRAFT (working on the logics) ###

+FINISH THE GAME
+### STEP 6:  CREATE A FINISH MODAL: WHAT HAPPENS WHEN GAME IS FINISHED?
+// FINAL MODAL=
+- if all cards have matched, (8 pairs= 16 cards, all shown), DO THIS
+- display a message with the final score
+(put this functionality in another function that you call from this one)
+- Add Winner Message, Rating, Moves, Timer and Play Again button to Modal

+### STEP: CREATE A RESTART BUTTON
+### STEP: GAME SETTINGS (score)
+- Add Rating (Stars)
+- Add Moves
+- Add Timer
+- Add Restart button

+### STEP : CREATE A MOVES COUNTER
+//MOVES increment the move counter
+-  display it on the page
+(put this functionality in another function that you call from this one)

+### STEP 6: CREATE A TIMER
+//Make a separate function for the timer
+- Start the timer on first card click
+- Reset `clear` when restart button clicked.

 ### STEP 4: Display the cards on the page
 - shuffle the list of cards using the provided "shuffle" method below